 Our anticipated fiscal 2007 releases will include well-established brands, which are backed by high-profile intellectual property and/or highly anticipated motion picture releases.
 For example, we have a long-term relationship with Marvel Entertainment, Inc. through an exclusive licensing agreement for the Spider-Man and X-Men franchises through 2017.
 This agreement grants us the exclusive rights to develop and publish video games based on Marvel's comic book franchises Spider-Man and X-Men.
 Through June 30, 2006, games based on the Spider-Man and X-Men franchises have generated more than \$828.5 million in net revenues worldwide.
 In the first quarter of fiscal 2007 we released the video game, X-Men: The Official Game, coinciding with the theatrical release of "X-Men: The Last Stand."
-For the remainder of fiscal 2007, under this agreement, we plan to release Marvel: Ultimate Alliance and, on the NDS and GBA, Spider-Man: Battle for New York.
-In addition, through our licensing agreement with Spider-Man Merchandising, LP, we will be developing and publishing video games based on Columbia Pictures/Marvel Entertainment, Inc.'s upcoming feature film "Spider-Man 3," which is expected to be released in May 2007.
+For the remainder of fiscal 2007, under this agreement with Spider-Man Merchandising, LP, we developed and published video games based on Columbia Pictures/Marvel Entertainment, Inc.'s upcoming feature film "Spider-Man 3," which was released in May 2007.
 In addition, we also have an agreement with Spider-Man Merchandising, LP for the exclusive worldwide publishing rights to publish entertainment software products based on subsequent Spider-Man movie sequels or new television series through 2017.

 We also have an exclusive licensing agreement with professional skateboarder Tony Hawk.
 The agreement grants us exclusive rights to develop and publish video games through 2015 using Tony Hawk's name and likeness.
 Through June 30, 2006, we have released seven successful titles in the Tony Hawk franchise with cumulative net revenues of \$1.1 billion, including the most recent, Tony Hawk's American Wasteland ("THAW"), which was released in the third quarter of fiscal 2006.
-We will continue to build on the Tony Hawk franchise in fiscal 2007 with the releases of Tony Hawk's Project 8 and Tony Hawk's Downhill Jam.
+We continued to build on the Tony Hawk franchise in fiscal 2007 with the releases of Tony Hawk's Project 8 and Tony Hawk's Downhill Jam.

 We continue to develop a number of original intellectual properties which are developed and owned by Activision.
 For example, in the third quarter of fiscal 2006 we released Call of Duty 2 on the PC and Xbox360 and Call of Duty 2: Big Red One, on the GameCube, PS2, and Xbox.
 According to NPD Funworld, Call of Duty 2 remains the #1 Xbox360 title to date.
 These titles were the fourth and fifth releases based upon this original intellectual property following two other PC titles, Call of Duty and Call of Duty: United Offensive, and one other console title, Call of Duty: Finest Hour.
-We plan on continuing to build on the Call of Duty franchise with the release of Call of Duty 3 in the third quarter of fiscal 2007.
+We continued to build on the Call of Duty franchise with the release of Call of Duty 3 in the third quarter of fiscal 2007.
 We expect to develop a variety of games on multiple platforms based on this original property as well as continue to invest in developing other original intellectual properties.